 To provide Delta County a method to control nuisance, vicious, or dogs at large that are disturbing the peace, endangering people or other animals, or are themselves endangered; to provide assistance to the livestock and ranching community within the county of Delta; and to ensure that dog owners are accountable for getting rabies vaccinations for their dogs, and to provide a method for residents to license their dogs.

 It is the intent of the Delta County Board of Commissioners and the Delta County Sheriff’s Office for dog owners to be responsible for their dogs’ conduct, to exercise control of their dogs in a manner which recognizes the right to health and safety of others in the community, and to be held strictly liable for the conduct of their dogs when any of the provisions of the County animal control resolution are violated.
-Therefore, On May 2, 2005, the Delta County Board of Commissioners signed Resolution No. 2005-R-019 providing animal control for the unincorporated portions of Delta County.

 The following acts are prohibited: